Do you want to know what exactly ageism is? How to avoid it? Here’s everything you need to know, plus the industries where ageism is most rampant.

 Older consumers have high spending power.
 This might make you believe that advertisers will target them in their marketing and advertisement.
 However, this is not the case.
 In fact, not only is this demographic shunned, but they are also caricatured in many marketing images.

-While over 30% of the United States population is over 50, this group only appears in 15% of the adverts.
-Even in adverts, older people are often shown at home and will be depicted as unproductive employees.
+While over 30% of the United States population is over 50, this group only appears in 15% of the ads.
+Even in ads, older people are often shown at home and will be depicted as unproductive employees.

 According to a Bureau of Labor Statistics report, over 60% of workers in the marketing, advertising, and public relations industry are under 45 years.
 The median age is 40.
 With these kinds of statistics, it is clear why older consumers are often overlooked in marketing messages.